Please contact us with questions or comments regarding any of the following initiatives.

 The Kingswood Acquisition Master Plan establishes the proposed park’s boundary and describes the overarching intent of the park.
 Acquisition of the property is intended to provide recreational and educational access to Little Long Lake, one of the most pristine water bodies in Hennepin County; enhance the level of protection and management of Little Long Lake and the surrounding lands; secure property for a future high-quality destination regional trail linking the Luce Line State Trail, Gale Woods Farm, Dakota Rail Regional Trail, Lake Minnetonka Regional Park, Carver Park Reserve and the Lake Minnetonka LRT Regional Trail; and meet the growing demand for nature-based service-learning programs.
 The Kingswood draft acquisition master plan was approved in January of 2013 for public and political review and approval.

 Lake Minnetonka LRT Regional Trail to Luce Line State Trail

 Three Rivers Park District is collaborating with the City of Minnetrista and other stakeholders on the identification of a new regional trail corridor connecting Lake Minnetonka LRT Regional Trail, Carver Park Reserve, Lake Minnetonka Regional Park, Dakota Rail Regional Trail, Gale Woods Farm, and the Luce Line State Trail.
 From the Lake Minnetonka LRT Regional Trail to Lake Minnetonka Regional Park, the regional trail will utilize existing and new paved trails through Carver Park Reserve, a new underpass at TH 7, and a new paved trail through the future Woodland Cove development.

-The City of Minnetrista approved a preliminary route, which will be further developed as part of the master planning process which is anticipated to start in early 2013.
+The City of Minnetrista approved a preliminary route, which will be further developed as part of the master planning process.

 Nine Mile Creek Regional Trail